elgopher/pi-template/README.md

 * project is a Go module importing all the necessary dependencies
 * main.go file contains code running the game
 * game code is inside game package
+* two variants of code: for development (with devtools) and production (no devtools)

 ## How to use it?